-Baltimore magazine will be combining its June and July issues for a special issue featuring the stories of people on the front lines of the coronavirus pandemic.
+Baltimore magazine will combine its June and July issues for a special issue featuring the stories of people on the front lines of the coronavirus pandemic.

 The magazine’s president, Michael Teitelbaum, said in a letter to readers that COVID-19 and “the corresponding financial pain it is causing”–including the halt in advertising in the magazine’s pages–contributed to the decision to combine the issues.